Rembrandt Peale: Early life and education

-Peale was born on February 22, 1778, near present-day Richboro, Pennsylvania, in Bucks County, Pennsylvania, the third of six surviving children (11 had died) to his mother, Rachel Brewer, and father, Charles Willson Peale, in Bucks County.
+Peale was born on February 22, 1778, near present-day Richboro, Pennsylvania, in Bucks County, Pennsylvania, the third of six surviving children (11 had died) to Rachel Brewer and Charles Willson Peale, in Bucks County.
 His father was also a notable artist, and named him after the noted 17th-century Dutch painter and engraver Rembrandt Harmenszoon van Rijn.
-His father also taught all of his children, including Raphaelle Peale, Rubens Peale, and Titian Peale, to paint scenery and portraiture, and tutored Rembrandt in the arts and sciences.
+His father also taught all of his children, including Raphaelle, Rubens, and Titian, to paint scenery and portraiture, and tutored Rembrandt in the arts and sciences.

 Rembrandt began drawing at the age of eight.
 A year after his mother's death and the remarriage of his father, Peale left the school of the arts, and completed his first self-portrait at the age of 13.
 The canvas displays the young artist's early mastery.
 The clothes, however, give the notion that Peale exaggerated what a 13-year-old would look like, and Peale's hair curls like the hair of a Renaissance angel.
 Later in his life, Peale "often showed this painting to young beginners, to encourage them to go from 'bad' to better..."